Microsoft won’t sell police facial recognition until there’s ‘a national law in place’

 Microsoft president Brad Smith today said the company will not sell facial recognition to police in the United States until there’s a “national law in place grounded in human rights that will govern this technology,” he told Washington Post Live.
+VentureBeat reached out to Microsoft for more details.

 With IBM’s exit from the facial recognition business at the start of the week, Amazon and Microsoft were two of the biggest companies known to still make facial recognition tech available to police departments and government agencies.
 Then Amazon announced on Wednesday that it will pause sales to police for one year.